-There are significant demand pressures on services within Education.
-Culture and Sport and Social Care and Wellbeing arising from projected demographic trends.
-The population within the age range 0-15 is expected to fall in Scotland from 908,004 (2010) to 907,456 (2015).
-However, the projections for Aberdeen suggest an increase in the same period from 33,281 to 34,501.
-This will have an impact on primary school rolls which are expected to rise by 10% in the period 2010 to 2015.
-At the same time, secondary school rolls are expected to fall by almost 6%.
-The population in the 65+ age group is projected to rise in Scotland from 880,937 to 990,929 in the period 2010 to 2015.
-In Aberdeen, this age group is projected to rise by 11%.
-This has a significant impact on the council's future planning for care of the elderly which is a major driver of demand for social care and wellbeing services.
-The city historically attracted new Scots with overseas migrants especially from eastern Europe in search of employment opportunities.
+There are significant demand pressures on services within Education, Culture and Sport and Social Care and Wellbeing arising from anticipated demographic changes.
+Population projections for Scotland indicate that the 0-15 age group will grow by 0.5% between 2011 and 2016.
+Over the same period, the 0-15 age group in Aberdeen is projected to increase by 4%, from 33,454 to 34,812.
+Aberdeen's birth rate has grown significantly with 2,599 births in 2010 compared with 2,061 in 2005.
+This will have an impact on primary school rolls, which are forecast to rise by 19% in the period 2011 to 2016.
+At the same time, secondary school rolls are forecast to fall by just over 6%.
+The population in the 65+ age group is projected to rise in Scotland by 13% in the period from 2011 to 2016.
+In Aberdeen, this is projected to rise by 12%.
+This has a significant impact on the council's future planning for care of the elderly, which is a major driver of demand for social care and wellbeing services.
+The increase in 65+ age group will also have an impact on housing, which whilst not a general fund service, will be key in supporting the balance of care agenda.
+The city continues to attract new Scots.
+Many overseas migrants, especially from eastern Europe, have arrived in search of employment opportunities in recent years.
 This trend is likely to continue over the next five years and will impact on a range of services including housing, waste, education and social work.
-There are also areas of deprivation within the city and in 2009 the Scottish Index of Multiple Deprivation identified 28 areas in Aberdeen which are particularly disadvantaged.
-These are distributed throughout the city and not confined to particular neighbourhoods.
+The 2009 Scottish Index of Multiple Deprivation identified 28 areas in Aberdeen which are particularly disadvantaged.
+These are distributed throughout the city and not exclusively confined to particular neighbourhoods.